moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 * Click on the **Robot Poses** pane.

 * Click **Add Pose**.
 Choose a name for the pose.
-The robot will be in its *Default* position where the joint values are set to the mid-range of the allowed joint value range.
+The robot will be in the default pose, with all joints set to their zero values.
   Move the individual joints around until you are happy and then **Save** the pose.
 Note how poses are associated with particular groups.
 You can save individual poses for each group.

 * Select the ``panda_arm`` and define a ``ready`` pose for it with the following joint values ``{0.0, -0.785, 0.0, -2.356, 0.0, 1.571, 0.785}``.